Learning Video Representations from Textual Web Supervision: Data Collection

-We note that WVT is a data collection process, and the datasets used in this work (denoted WVT-X) are not intended to serve as static datasets.
+We note that WTS is a data collection process, and the datasets used in this work (denoted WTS-X) are not intended to serve as static datasets.
 This is made possible by the fact that our data collection process is entirely automatic, and does not rely on any manual annotation.
-Therefore, it is possible for WVT to be repeated flexibly at any scale and with any desired action vocabulary, depending on the needs of the downstream tasks.
-This provides an additional advantage over web-scale labeled datasets (such as Kinetics~\cite{kay2017kinetics}), in which videos can be deleted by their owners at any time.
-When a labeled video is deleted, it leads to a decay in the number of labeled videos, but in our case, no videos are labeled, so we can simply repeat WVT to account for the lost videos.
+Therefore, it is possible for WTS to be repeated or expanded flexibly with any desired action vocabulary, depending on the needs of the downstream tasks.
+Our experiments show that, even with 70M videos, WTS has not plateaued in terms of performance gains, suggesting that a static dataset would be limiting.
+Our non-static dataset provides an additional advantage over large-scale labeled datasets (such as Kinetics~\cite{kay2017kinetics}), in which videos can be deleted by their owners at any time.
+When a labeled video is deleted, it leads to a decay in the number of labeled videos, but in our case, no videos are labeled, so we can simply repeat WTS to account for the lost videos.

+One additional advantage of using unlabeled videos is that it results in a dataset that is less curated than those which were originally labeled but had the labels stripped from them.
+While it is quite common to use labeled datasets in this way for unsupervised learning, these datasets are guaranteed to not have examples outside of the class label vocabulary, and it is not clear whether the results will generalize to uncurated datasets where this assumption does not hold.
+Our dataset does not require any labels to construct at any step of the process, and therefore it does not have this issue.
+Our dataset is not purely uncurated, since we intentionally use a targeted set of action classes to search for videos (as do other uncurated datasets, including HowTo100M~\cite{miech2019howto100m}).
+However, it is not curated in a way that requires any manual human effort.